http://sahaptinvalley.com/res.php Facial Rejuvenation Acupuncture: A Brief History

 While FRA’s effects are not simply confined to the face (in fact, acupuncture points all over the body are chosen, based on individual diagnosis), needles inserted into the face affect collagen and elastin production, which slow down considerably in a person’s late twenties.
 Both proteins affect the durability and elasticity of the skin, which are degraded by prolonged sun exposure and aging; however, acupuncture offers a viable natural method of stimulating cell regeneration.

 ‘‘While dermal fillers and Botox can temporarily lift sagging flesh or fill in unsightly lines, they don’t change how the body fundamentally reacts to stress, because you are treating the problem superficially rather than constitutionally,” says Jangda.
 Additionally, while Botox and dermal fillers only target small, specific areas of the face, FRA’s rejuvenating effects can be seen all over one’s face.
 Of course, unlike invasive plastic surgery, acupuncture cannot straighten a crooked nose or change your bone structure, but it can improve your appearance while providing overall health benefits and maximizing your inner vitality.
+Even if after reading this, botox is still your preferred method, be sure to do your research into finding a reputable clinic and qualified doctor who will be able to perform this treatment in a comfortable environment and gives you the results you’re after.

 Tamara Hutchins, a licensed acupuncturist and founder of the Zen Redhead Facial Rejuvenation Acupuncture Clinic in Denver, Colorado, tells patients who are contemplating plastic surgery that FRA is a method that will place their skin at an optimal level.